mikegeyser/sacred-heart-walking-tour/data/025/poi-025-card-009.md

 ---
   id: 9
   type: 1
-  text: "Colin Northmore, Principal of Sacred Heart College today. "
+  text: "Excerpt from an article in The Star titled 'Rise of Marist Brothers in Johannesburg', published on the eve of Koch Street's 50th anniversary "
   url: assets/images/points-of-interest/02.86c1.jpg
   reference: "Image: The Star, 31.08.1939"
 ---
-For fifty years at Sacred Heart College soccer was relegated by rugby to a secondary sport.
-From the 1980s it regained popularity amongst the boys, perhaps due to its following amongst the newly admitted black students for whom soccer had always been a major game and in 1982 the school officially recognised a senior team who represented the College against other schools in matches.
+For fifty years at Sacred Heart College, soccer was replaced by rugby as the main sport.
+The boys also viewed it as a secondary sport.
+From the 1980s it regained popularity, perhaps due to its following amongst the newly admitted black students for whom soccer had always been a major game and in 1982 the school officially recognised a senior team who represented the College against other schools in matches.
 Today there are both girls’ and boys’ Soccer teams.

 The 1934 Maristonian noted the move to rugby with the following words::